bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-05-newsletter.md

 - [Core Lightning #5967][] adds a `listclosedchannels` RPC that provides data about the node's closed channels, including the cause of channel being closed.
-  Information about old peers is also retained now. {% include functions/podcast-callout.md url="pod245 cln5967" %}
+  Information about old peers is also retained now. {% assign timestamp="22:59" %}

 - [Eclair #2566][] adds support for accepting offers.
 Offers must be registered by a plugin that provides a handler for responding to